Great Hockham

 The novelist Christopher Bush was

-born in Great Hockham in 1885.
-He was educated at Thetford Grammar and at King's College London and fought
+born on Christmas day in Great Hockham in 1885.
+He was educated

 in both world wars.